k8-proxy/aws-jmeter-test-engine/README.md

 - VpcId - vpc id created above

-- SubnetIds -public subnets ids list created above
+- SubnetIds - public subnets ids list created above

 - KeyPairName - your key pair name used to access AWS EC2 instances.
 If you do not have one, it can be created from AWS console.